abel-parada/dice_api_tested/readme.md

 #### **dots**

-- returns the number oof dots
+- returns the number of dots

 #### **minimumValue**

-- returns the minimum of dots.
+- returns the minimum number of dots.
 It should be 1.

 #### **maximumValue**

 - returns the upper bound of the dice.

----